Welcome! Get the information you need to win at parenting without losing yourself.

 I have my closet arranged for maximum efficiency and easy access.
 The night before work days, I pick an outfit, including the undergarments I need and the shoes that will coordinate with my ensemble.
 That way, even if there is mayhem in the mornings as I coordinate getting two kids dressed, fed, and out the door, I’m not trying to make decisions about my own needs at the same time.
 Last week, I woke up to a power outage when my alarm went off at 6 a.m.
 I was SOOOO happy with my practice of planning ahead.

-I spend, no joke, about three minutes on my makeup in the mornings, and usually I apply it while I sit in the car after school drop-off, using the sun visor mirror to check my progress.
+I spend, no joke, about five minutes on my makeup in the mornings, and usually I apply it while I sit in the car after school drop-off, using the sun visor mirror to check my progress.
 I have two make up bags – one I keep at home with date night products I hardly ever use, and one I keep in my car so I don’t even have to think about bringing it along each morning.
-I’m going
+I’m going to be honest here: if you’ve seen me on my Instagram stories you know that day to day, my routine is pretty minimal: some foundation, mascara, and a little lipstick.
+If I have a speaking engagement or a media appearance on my calendar, I’ll spice things up but, otherwise, basic is best in my world.

 The pressure is on for modern moms to say “yes” to every opportunity that presents itself for our children.
 Every where we turn, society tells us we’d better sign our kids up for as many activities as possible, look for every educational opportunity available, and make sure to never miss out on a chance for social or academic advancement.
 It can feel like, if we don’t start RIGHT NOW building our kids’ college application resumes (even if Jacob just barely celebrated his fifth birthday and can’t even tie his own shoes yet), they might not ever hold a meaningful job.
 Though we know that can’t be right, it still sure feels like it’s true.